Financial Aid and Study Abroad

 - You must take at least 12 credits worth of courses that fulfill specific degree requirements (major, minor, Pathways or free electives).
 Please note: If you enroll in more than 12 credits during the semester abroad, the extra course you take in addition to these 12 credits does NOT have to fulfill a specific degree requirement.

-- All students who wish to apply their TAP award for study abroad will need to meet with the TAP Certifier in the Bursar’s Office and complete a completed StudyAbroad TAP Information Sheet and Acknowledgment Form, which is available from the TAP Certifier or the Study Abroad Office.
+- All students who wish to have their TAP award applied to study abroad will need to meet with the TAP Certifier in the Bursar’s Office and complete a completed StudyAbroad TAP Information Sheet and Acknowledgment Form, which is available from the TAP Certifier or the Study Abroad Office.

 Additional Credit Requirements for the Excelsior Scholarship

-The Excelsior Scholarship requires students to complete a minimum of 30 credits per year.
+Among the conditions Excelsior Scholarship imposes is the requirement that students complete a minimum of 30 credits per year.
 The Study Abroad Office recommends that students take only 12 academic credits while abroad, in order to allow more time for them to explore the local culture outside the classroom.
 If students who receive the Excelsior Scholarship enroll in only 12 credits while studying abroad, they may need to enroll in a summer or winter program to make sure they meet this 30-credit requirement.
 Students may, however, request permission to enroll in 15 credits while abroad.
 Students who wish to do so should speak to the Director of Study Abroad.

 Once you have been submitted your Baruch Application to Study Abroad: